TetraGrav/react-vscode-portfolio/public/pages/overview.md

 # 📖 Overview

-Marcus is a seasoned Product Manager with a engineering background, bringing a wealth of expertise and innovation to the financial technology sector.
-With a profound understanding of the intricate needs of traders and investors, Marcus has consistently delivered solutions that enhance user experiences, streamline operations, and boost profitability.
-Notably, Marcus has spearheaded groundbreaking projects, such as "Intraday Repo," a distributed EVM-based trading platform that addresses intraday liquidity challenges and successfully facilitated the first multi-billion dollar interbank transaction on a distributed ledger.
+Marcus is an accomplished Product Manager with a strong engineering background, bringing a wealth of expertise and innovation to the Blockchain sector.
+With a profound understanding of the unique value propositions of Web3, Marcus is well-versed in addressing the challenges businesses encounter while building and onboarding users into the Web3 space.
+His deep comprehension of Decentralized Finance(DeFi), Decentralized Identifiers (DIDs), and Non-Fungible Tokens(NFTs) enables him to effectively tackle the three major challenges of Web3: Usability, Scalability, and Capital Efficiency.

 ## Notable Projects